yuandra/2016-04-07-data-acquisition-cleaning/README.md

 =======

-This repository is for Data Acquisition and Cleaning stream materials at ResBaz Melbourne 2016.
+This repository is for Data Acquisition and Cleaning training for 2016-04-07.

-Please access http://yuandra.github.io/2016-02-01-data-acquisition-cleaning to see the materials.
+Please access http://yuandra.github.io/2016-04-07-data-acquisition-cleaning to see the materials.